TheOringalIntreeg/Icarus_Mods/README.md

 INTREEG'S MORE RESOURCES

 This mod increases the resources rendered from refinement reducing the need to spelunk more than a few times.
+All DLCs required.

 	RESOURCE OUTPUTS